 If security is your big concern in addition to getting around region locks, then we recommend you try NordVPN.
 This service has more than 1000 servers in over 60 different countries, and it has been confirmed to work with Netflix and other sites which reject some VPNs.
 The connections are fast enough to let you stream video in high definition, but they are not as fast as ExpressVPN or IPVanish, so if you frequently download very large files then you might want to try one of these other VPNs instead.

 But the big selling point of NordVPN is its security.
 It offers not just the strong 256-bit encryption and no logging policy that you would expect, but also a special double encryption feature.
 This means that your data is encrypted not once but twice, passing through an extra layer of encryption for the absolute best security.
 The software has an easy to use map interface which makes it simple to select a server in the country that you want, and it is available for Windows, Mac OS, Linux, iOS, Chrome OS, Android, iOS and Windows Phone, as well as browser extensions for Firefox and Chrome.

-READER OFFER: Get a special 72% discount on the two year plan for NordVPN, for a total cost of just $3.29 per month, with a 30 day money-back guarantee.
+READER OFFER: Get a special 77% discount on the three year plan for NordVPN, for a total cost of just $2.75 per month, with a 30 day money-back guarantee.